ColasDroin/lbae/README.md

 ## Citing

-If this app has been useful to your research work, it would be very much appreciated that you cite the corresponding publications:
+If this app has been useful to your research work, it would be very much appreciated that you cite the papers companion to this app (still undisclosed, this will be updated).
-- TODO (paper app)
-- TODO (paper atlas)

 ## About